hipponot/zapt/README.md

 ====

 ## Introduction
-Ruby fan?, hate CHEF?, need to configure some servers? or run some complex workflow.
-Zapt is task based workflows made easy.
+A you a ruby fan that can't stand CHEF ?, need to configure some servers? or run some complex workflow.
+Zapt is a task based workflow DSL designed to keep it simple and stay out of your way.

 ## Getting Started
 Basic idea is require 'zapt' and writes some tasks.
 It will have task